aegis-icons/aegis-icons/CONTRIBUTING.md

        - Eg. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[alphanumerical-string].svg` which can be copy-paste into the browser and save (<kbd>Ctrl [⌘ Cmd]</kbd>+<kbd>S</kbd>).
 - If everything has failed so far, then **check [logo resources](#logos) section.**
   - Remember though, logo has to be latest one that company uses.
-- As last resort, you can **try image tracing.** Rule of thumb with image tracing is using image that's high resolution, not many colors and doesn't have any [artifacts](https://simple.wikipedia.org/wiki/Compression_artifact).
+- As last resort, you can **try image tracing** with raster images (JPG, PNG etc).
+Rule of thumb with image tracing is using image that's high resolution, not many colors and doesn't have any [artifacts](https://simple.wikipedia.org/wiki/Compression_artifact).
   - Illustrator & Inkscape has image tracing tool, but usually results varies from bad to somewhat decent.
   - [Vectorizer.io](https://anonym.to/?https://www.vectorizer.io) is better alternative but vectors aren't freely downloadable anymore, generating vectors without account / freely is still possible.
     - There's loophole to downloads though: use [SVG Gobbler](https://www.svggobbler.com/) after vector was generated.